thebeebs/devstarworkshop/instructions/devcs.md

 ## Developer Cloud Instructions ##

 Each squad has a Developer Cloud environment set up.
 This environment is optional but to use.
-For each of the GIT repositories an automatic build and deployment is being provided.
-You will find the URL and the credentials in the Excel-sheed you were handed out.
+For each of the GIT repositories an automatic build and deployment is being provided. **You will find the URL and the credentials in the Excel-sheet you were handed out.**

 When logging in to Developer Cloud you will get to the main project page.
 This is where you can see the latest actions that have been performed.